mjmrozek/mjmrozek/README.md

 :star: Within the sdlc, I focus on the early stages using the design-thinking framework, mbse & prototyping

-:smiley: Other fields of activity are WordPress & DSGVO
+:smiley: Other fields of activity are WordPress & GDPR / DSGVO (organization, implementation, control)